Movement-2016/Concierge/README.md

 Once the repo is pushed to AWS, the file `./appspec.yml' is read to determine how to build and deploy the app.

 Following that breadcrumb trail will help you understand that process.
 (Hint: see ./stage/after-install.sh)

-For instructions on how to install/deploy Mongo see ./stage/ManualDeployMongoOnEC2.pdf

 By default the server will run on HTTP port 3000, in order to point port 80 AWS requires the following: